The Most Powerful Sad Endings In Cinematic History

 While "Man on Fire" was critically savaged upon release, this fiery revenge thriller features one of Denzel Washington's most moving performances.
 He plays John Creasy, an alcoholic bodyguard who gets a shot at redemption when he takes a job in Mexico as a bodyguard for Pita (Dakota Fanning), the adorable daughter of a Mexican businessman.
 Soon, the suicidal gunman forms a father-daughter bond with his young charge.

 After years of booze and bullets, actually caring for somebody is a new experience for Creasy, but sadly, it doesn't last long: Pita is soon abducted by a powerful crime syndicate that learns you should never mess with a Creasy Bear's cub.
 Eager for some righteous revenge, he buys pretty much every gun in Mexico and goes on a murder spree, eventually capturing the kidnapper's brother.
 Creasy then does a bit of bargaining, promising to trade the creep for the kid.
-The gangsters agree, with one little caveat: they want Creasy, too.
+The gangsters agree, with one little caveat: they want Creasy too.

 Dying from a gunshot wound, Creasy agrees to the deal and gives himself up.
 But before handing himself over, he reunites with Pita for a few brief seconds, and when he tells her goodbye, it's a moment that will make even the toughest action fan weep.
 It's probably no coincidence that John Creasy shares the same initials with another guy who sacrificed Himself to save lives, and as the gangsters drive Creasy away, the bodyguard closes his eyes and drifts away to Blue Bayou.

 "Million Dollar Baby" might be the sneakiest movie ever made.
 This boxing drama starts off like an inspirational tale (more "Rocky" than "Requiem for a Dream") and follows Maggie Fitzgerald (Hilary Swank), a backwoods waitress hoping to jab her way into the squared circle.
 She hopes that a grizzled trainer named Frankie Dunn (Clint Eastwood) will teach her all about the sweet science, but he's reluctant to teach a woman, especially one who's over the hill in fight years.
-But Maggie is persistent, and after convincing Frankie, she KO's her way to a championship fight ... when the movie takes a hard left turn into depressing territory.
+But Maggie is persistent, and after convincing Frankie, she KO's her way to a championship fight ... where the movie takes a hard left turn into depressing territory.

 Before he administers the lethal injection, Frankie tells Maggie the meaning of her Gaelic nickname, Mo Chuisle: my darling and my blood.
 Yeah, this is when the tears start flowing.
 Even steely-eyed Eastwood can't keep the tears back, and if you see the Man with No Name getting weepy, you know it's too much emotion for the rest of us to handle.

 Was Timothy Treadwell a conservationist hero or an eccentric who didn't respect the power of nature?
 Was he a kind warrior, a wild man, or a bit of both?
 Whatever you think, we can all agree on two things.
 First, he was deeply passionate about protecting bears.
 Secondly, he captured some incredible images of some majestic animals.
-After Treadwell's tragic death at the jaws of a brown bear, director Werner Herzog assembled Treadwell's footage and created one of the most moving documentaries of all time.
+After Treadwell's tragic death at the jaws of a brown bear, director Werner Herzog assembled his footage and created one of the most moving documentaries of all time.

 "Grizzly Man" follows Treadwell as he journeys into the Alaskan wilderness, interacts with animals, and shares his unique worldview about man's place in nature (one that directly contradicts Herzog's own opinions).
 As a man, Treadwell seems both troubled and beautiful, and while there's a lot about his behavior we could call questionable, it's hard not to admire his passion.
 With the help of Herzog's guiding hand, we really grow attached to Treadwell as "Grizzly Man" heads for its inevitable ending.